-When visiting the countryside of Louisiana, I found a small church fair and tasted this done over an open fire.
+When visiting the countryside in Louisiana near Beaux Bridge, I found a small church fair and tasted this done over an open fire.
 The smoky flavor and creamy texture was unlike anything I’d ever tasted.
+After much experimenting, I found the perfect combination to recreate the special flavor I remembered.
+Maybe one day I’ll get back and try the gumbo.

-4 Tbsp of Vegetable oil
+4Â Tbsp of Vegetable Oil

-1 cup of green Pepper
+1 cup of Green Pepper

 2 cups of Onion, chopped medium

-5 cloves of Garlic
+5 cloves of Garlic, chopped

 1 tsp.
 Sugar